chrishoermann/zod-prisma-types/packages/generator/Readme.md

 > default: `false`

-If you need an additional model schema where fields with default values are marked as `.optional()` you can pass the following config option:
+If you want to have a schema of your model where where fields with default values are marked as `.optional()` you can pass the following config option:

 ```prisma
 generator zod {